JanZChlumu/Kids-Semaphore/README.md

 ```cpp
 #define DEBUG //Comment this for stop debuging
 ```
-Joystick has two modes A or B. Lever has 4 states.
+Joystick has two modes A or B with different transmited data.
+Lever has 4 states.
 - UP
   - Tip position (stop the train)
-  - Long hold (run the train)
+  - Hold long (run the train)
 - DOWN
   - Tip position (stop the train)
-  - Long hold (run the train)
+  - Hold long (run the train)

  With given library was received folowing datagrams.